-- A dedicated Board Committee known as RMCB has been established at the Company to support the Board in meeting the expectations and responsibilities on the risk and compliance management, provides assurance to the Board that the processes have been carried out effectively and inculcates a strong risk management culture.
-As part of the risk governance process, the Chairman of RMCB has provided his confirmation to the Chairman of MNRB that the necessary risk management framework had been put in place and operating adequately, in all material aspects, to safeguard shareholder's interests and the Company's assets, as well as to manage the risks of the Company for the entirety of the financial year ended 31 March 2022. - The GSC was established to provide objective and sound advice to the Group to ensure that its aims and operations, business, affairs and activities are in compliance with Shariah. - The Senior Management Committee ("SMC") will oversee the implementation of risk and compliance management processes, establish and implement appropriate organisational structures and systems for managing financial and non-financial risks. - A dedicated Management Committee known as the GMRCC has been established to support the SMC to implement the risk and compliance management processes, establish clear guidance in managing the Company's risk to ensure its alignment to the Company's risk appetite for all business strategies and activities.
+- A dedicated Board Committee known as the RMCB have been established at MNRB and each of its main operating subsidiaries to support the Board in meeting the expectations and responsibilities on risk and compliance management, provides assurance to the Board that the processes have been carried out effectively and inculcates a strong risk management culture on a group-wide basis.
+There are clearly defined responsibilities and reporting to the RMCB from the management to provide oversight and governance over the Group's activities, which aims to safeguard shareholders' interests and the Group's assets, as well as to manage the risks of MNRB and its main operating subsidiaries for the entirety of the financial year ended 31 March 2023. - The GSC was established to provide objective and sound advice to the Group to ensure that its aims and operations, business, affairs and activities are in compliance with Shariah. - The Group Management Committee ("GMC"), together with the Senior Management Committee ("SMC") of its main operating subsidiaries oversee the implementation of risk and compliance management processes, establish and implement appropriate organisational structures and systems for managing financial and non-financial risks. - Dedicated Management Committee known as the GMRCC has been established to support the GMC/respective SMCs to implement the risk and compliance management processes, establish clear guidance in managing the Group's risks to ensure their alignment to their respective risk appetite for all business strategies and activities. - The risk governance structure is aligned across the Group through the adoption of the RM Framework in order to embed a streamlined and coherent risk management culture.
+The day-to-day responsibility for the risk management function lies primarily with those entrusted with risk management responsibilities in the business and support units.
+The Group Chief Risk Officer ("GCRO") oversees risk governance across the Group and is supported by the Head of Risk Management of Takaful IKHLAS Family Berhad and Takaful IKHLAS General Berhad ("Takaful subsidiaries").
+Together, they assist the GMRCC and the respective RMCBs in ensuring effective implementation and maintenance of RM Framework and its sub-framework.
+Primarily, the Takaful subsidiaries provide the necessary infrastructure to carry out the risk management function and the Risk Management Department acts as the central contact and guide for risk management issues within the respective companies.